10sr/editorconfig-fnmatch-el/README.md

 editorconfig-fnmatch.el provides a fnmatch implementation with a few extensions.
-The main usage of this library is matching files for EditorConfig, but it can also act solely.
+The main usage of this library is glob pattern matching for EditorConfig, but it can also act solely.

 Usage
 ------

+Eval

     (editorconfig-fnmatch-p NAME PATTERN)

-To test if NAME match PATTERN.
+to test if NAME match PATTERN, e.g.

-Zsh-like wildcard matching can be used in PATTERN:
+    (editorconfig-fnmatch-p "a.js" "*.js")       ; => t
+    (editorconfig-fnmatch-p "/dir/a.js" "**.js") ; => t
+    (editorconfig-fnmatch-p "d.js" "[abc].js")   ; => nil

+PATTERN should be a shell glob pattern, and some zsh-like wildcard matchings can be used:

 |chars        |desc
 |-------------|-------------------------------------------------------------